Wajahat-Ahmed-NED/Wajahat-Ahmed-NED/README.md

 --->
 ### Hi there...
 I'm Wajahat 👋

-- 👀 I’m interested in Secure Software Engineering
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning DSA.
+- 🌱 I’m currently working on AI models, LLMs, AI Chatbot Development.
-- 💞️ CyberSecurity is Love.
+- 💞️ AI/ML is Love.
 - 📫 I’m looking to collaborate on open source projects

 #### 🔭 I’m currently working on: